usaid-cs/yesterday-i-learned/random.md

 1. ["Fine words butter no parsnips"](https://en.wiktionary.org/wiki/fine_words_butter_no_parsnips)...
 "Nothing is achieved by empty words or flattery.".
 1. [Jason Segel's mother cried when she saw her son's penis.](http://www.nydailynews.com/entertainment/gossip/jason-segel-mom-cried-nude-scene-forgetting-sarah-marshall-article-1.1832573)
 1. [Accelerometer readings can be used to reverse engineer what you were typing](https://www.youtube.com/watch?v=metkEeZvHTg), including passwords.
 Video was from 2011.
-1. Apparently, even with [these rumble strips](https://www.flickr.com/photos/drum118/35287763491/), [this moron](http://www.blogto.com/city/2017/10/car-drives-into-union-station-streetcar-tunnel-toronto/) still managed to drive into our dear tracks.
 1. The PhotoShop logo changed from serif to sans-serif in [v3](https://www.thoughtco.com/adobe-photoshop-history-4122594) (1994), inexplicably back to serif in v5.5 (1999), and back to sans-serif in PhotoShop CS (2003).
 1. Like a passport, every time you want to renew something called a "pal", you need to have a few buddies to be references for you.
 1. [/u/sidewalkchalked](https://www.reddit.com/r/worldnews/comments/7ddi2k/north_korean_defector_had_10inch_parasite_in_his/dpxharh/): 'Once I was on a date with a cute girl.
 It was going pretty well, so I brought her back to my place.
 When I got there, my roommate bolted up from the couch and said he had to talk to me urgently.
 He said the girl had to leave.
 So I told her bye and she left.
 He reached down and scratched his asshole.
 Then he brought his finger up, and there were little bits of white on it.
 They looked like tiny pieces of rice.
 I said what the fuck is that.
 He said he didn't know.
 We forgot about it, but a month later it happened again.
 Then a month later, again.
 His asshole would get all itchy, then it would get covered with little white rices.
 Eventually we started calling this his ass period, because it came once a month and made him grouchy.
 The only other side effect was that he developed disgusting gas and burps that we called "vomit burps" because they smelled like vomit. if he vomit burped, it could stink up an entire car like vomit and make everyone else want to barf.
 Well, he was pre med, so he started researching it.
 One day he went to the clinic, and he came back really grouchy.
 He had a pill that he called "the horse pill."
 He said that it was a nuke and it would destroy his problem.
 We didn't ask what the problem was, but a few days later he got an awful stomach ache and went for a shit.
 He said he felt something dying inside of him, wiggling around and fighting.
 Basically he went to shit, and he pooped out the mother.
 The mother would "segment" once a month and send out the little rices, which were its babies.
 That's what we found out.
 So the mother came out of his butthole, but only part way.
 He had to grab it and pull it out of his ass bit by bit.
 Hand over hand, like a sailor pulling a rope.
 It was very long, he said.
 When he came out of the bathroom he was white as a sheet, and all he said was "it's over" and **"never tell anyone about this."**' [/u/So_Many_Owls](https://www.reddit.com/r/worldnews/comments/7ddi2k/north_korean_defector_had_10inch_parasite_in_his/dpxirbz/): "He asked you to do one thing."